okurka12/ipk_proj1_livestream/README.md

 [change to the assignment](https://moodle.vut.cz/mod/forum/discuss.php?d=3834).
 - for every `MSG` message from the client, it sends back a MSG with display name `Server`
+  - server's behavior can be configured to send this message more than once (with the same ID), so you can test your client's behavior when UDP packet duplication occurs. to do this, set the `MSG_REPLY_COUNT` variable in the script to a value greater than 1.
 - if the word `bye` is in the MSG message from client, server sends a BYE message